rastersoft/autovala/wiki/tricks.md

 Creating a library is as easy as editing the project file and replacing the command *vala_binary* with *vala_library* and running again 'autovala update'.

 When creating a library, Autovala will peek the source files and check the namespace used inside.
-If all files uses the same namespace, it will use it, by default, as the name for the library, and also to generate the *.vapi* and *.gir* files (and, in the future, the *.pc* file for pkg-config).
+If all files uses the same namespace, it will use it, by default, as the name for the library, and also to generate the *.vapi*, *.gir* and *.pc* files.
 Of course, is possible to set this name manually by editing the project file and modifying the command **namespace**.

 The major and minor numbers for the library are taken from the version number set by the user (read the entry [Setting the version number](tricks#setting-the-version-number) ).
-They will be used for the library itself, the *.vapi* file and in the future, for the *.pc* file.
+They will be used for the library itself, the *.vapi* and the *.pc* files.
 The *.gir* introspection file uses the version number *major.0* instead of *major.minor* to ensure compatibility.

 ## Compiling Valadoc in Ubuntu